Starting Kindergarten

 Learn which skills your child needs in:

-A quality preschool should foster these skills through teacher interactions and creating a warm and positive social environment, which in turns makes children more likely to become engaged and motivated learners.
+A quality preschool should foster these skills through educator interactions and creating a warm and positive social environment, which in turns makes children more likely to become engaged and motivated learners.

 As a parent, you can also encourage these skills through modeling appropriate social behavior and teaching your child words needed for solving problems, expressing anger and getting needs met.
 You can do activities such as creating a picture calendar showing the sequence of your child’s day, to help her learn how to follow directions and routines.